ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 ## Incident Response and Remediation

-When secrets are compromised, the response and remediation process is crucial not only for containing the breach but also for managing its aftermath effectively.
+When secrets are compromised, the response and remediation process is crucial not only for containing the breach, but also for managing its aftermath effectively.

 ### Communication Strategy